BiodataAnalysisGroup/CWL_HTS_pipelines/RNA_Seq/README.md

 ## Description

 A CWL-based pipeline for processing RNA-Seq data (FASTQ format) and performing differential gene/transcript expression analysis.
+A pre-configured YAML template, based on validation analysis of publicly available HTS data, is available as example in the ``yaml_files`` folder.
+Moreover, a table of metadata, based on the same validation analysis, is available in the file ``mrna_cll_subsets_phenotypes.csv`` to serve as an input example for the design of comparisons during differential expression analysis.

 Briefly, the workflow performs the following steps: